 Q: Are you a charter school vendor?
 A: Yes!
-We are currently a vendor of Visions, Valley View, and Soon Compass.
+We are currently a vendor of Visions, Valley View, and Compass.

 Q: Can you tell me about your curriculum?
-A: We use a variety of curriculum from the 4H recommended and national curriculum.
-What subjects do you cover?
-We cover games, arts and crafts, music, dramatic play, Math, agriculture, animal and plant science, literature, building, transportation, discovery, food, and gross motor play.
+A: We use a variety of curriculum from the 4H recommended and national agriculture curriculum.
+Q: What subjects do you cover?
+A: We cover games, arts and crafts, music, dramatic play, Math, agriculture, animal and plant science, literature, building, transportation, discovery, food, and gross motor play.

 Q: What is 4H?
 A: Hand, Heart, Head, Health are the 4 H’s.
 4-H is a community of young people across America learning leadership, citizenship and life skills.

 Q: Are you a 4H club?
 A: No we are not a 4H club.
 If your interested in joining 4H, or participating in showing an animal, please go to https://4-h.org/find/.

 Q: Why are all the children in class together, and not split by age groups?
 A: Through research and personal experience we have decided that mixed age learning works best for our children in this environment.
 We have found that young children learn from older ones, and older children learn through teaching the younger ones.
 Even when the younger ones are not interacting with the older ones, they just learn from watching and listening.